mushtaq96/my_tech/Prompts.md

 - Any notable patterns or best practices
 Keep the response structured and easy to read.
 Here's the repo link : [Paste the repo link here]

+## Base Idea Exploration

+What do I need to know/prepare/do in order to X. give 2-4 examples. add 5 followup questions for futher exploration.
+Also list of "related subjects/concepts" to explore.